If you’re thinking about creating a website or blog, you’ve probably heard of WordPress.

 How to Install a WordPress Theme

 When you install WordPress on cPanel, WordPress comes with a few official themes by default.
-If one of them is okay for you, you can go ahead clicking on Customize button.
+If one of them is okay for you, you can go ahead and click on the Customize button.
 Or you can search for other elegant themes right from your WordPress dashboard.

 Here is the step-by-step process for you to check installed themes and add new ones.